third-meow/ggregg/README.md

 # ggregg

-discord bot that tells the weather...kinda.
+discord bot that tells the weather\*...kinda.

+\*it randomly chooses the weather